 January is School Board Recognition Month, a way to honor the 7,200 locally elected school trustees in the state of Texas.
 This month, the Arlington ISD will help you get to know each member of our Board of Trustees a little better while thanking them for their service.
+VP Bowie Hogg reflects on his time as a trustee.

 Vice President Bowie Hogg’s Top 5 moments as an AISD Trustee